cardano-foundation/CIPs/CPS-0THR/README.md

 ## Goals

 1. Develop precise requirements for transaction and script-execution throughput for Cardano mainnet, categorized by use case and metrics for quality of service.
+2. Propose safe increases in the maximum block size and Plutus execution limits for blocks.
-2. Increase transaction throughput in terms of number, size, and execution units and provide evidence that the proposed techniques meet stakeholder requirements.
+3. Increase transaction throughput in terms of number, size, and execution units and provide evidence that the proposed techniques meet stakeholder requirements.
-3. Investigate and semi-quantitatively compare throughput techniques such as input endorsers, zero-knowledge technologies, transaction prioritization, offloading work (Mithril, partner chains, etc.), and protocol-parameter changes.
+4. Investigate and semi-quantitatively compare throughput techniques such as input endorsers, zero-knowledge technologies, transaction prioritization, offloading work (Mithril, partner chains, etc.), and protocol-parameter changes.
-4. Propose methods for guaranteeing specific levels of throughput, including priority tiers and reservations.
+5. Propose methods for guaranteeing specific levels of throughput, including priority tiers and reservations.

 In addition to the goals above, it is advisable to avoid the following: